soodaayush/canadian-computing-competition/README.md

 ## Inspiration

-I heard about this contest and decided I wanted to test my problem solving skills.
+I heard about this contest and decided I wanted to test my problem-solving skills.

 ## Challenges

-Designing solutions to solve the complex problems.
+Designing solutions to solve complex problems.

 ## The Repository